 What is a Humectant?

 A cosmetic humectant is defined as a substance that moisturises the skin but it does this in a very specific way.
-As hydrophilic, or water-loving ingredients, humectants attract water to the skin as opposed to two other moisturising ingredients – occlusives and emollients – which act to reduce water loss or to enhance skin penetration of hydrating molecules.
+As hydrophilic, or water-loving ingredients, humectants attract water to the skin as opposed to two other categories of common functional ingredients – occlusives and emollients – which act to reduce water loss or to repair the skin’s lipid barrier.
 Occlusives include butters and waxes and emollients are ingredients such as squalane and triglycerides.

 How does a Natural Humectant Work in Skincare?